 Categories

 Categories are present on the Index of a text, and are a requirement for Index creation.
 For example, the Index of Genesishas a category of Torah.
-The Torah category is a child of the Tanakh highest level category, so the full category for Genesis would look like ["Tanakh", "Torah"].
+The Torah category is a child of the Tanakh (a highest-level category), so the full category for Genesis would appear: ["Tanakh", "Torah"].

 To learn more about the Sefaria Index, see The Structure of a Book on Sefaria or the Index API.